d4n1elliu/Bubble-Pop/README.md

 | 🟢 Green: | 5 Points | (15% chance) |
 | 🔵 Blue: | 8 Points | (10% chance) |
 | ⚫ Black: | 10 Points | (5% chance) |
+- Dynamic Bubble Generation: Bubbles appear at random positions on the screen without overlapping or clipping the edges.
+- Scoring System: Each bubble color represents a different point value and probability of appearance:
 - Combo Bonus: Popping two or more bubbles of the same color consecutively earns a 1.5x multiplier for the subsequent bubbles.
 - Game Loop: The screen refreshes every second, replacing unpopped bubbles with a new set of random colors and positions.